-- Children with special educational needs and disabilities (SEND) or health issues.
-The designated safeguarding lead and SENCo will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
+• Children with special educational needs and disabilities (SEND) or health issues.
+The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
+The academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
+See our school behaviour policy and SEND policy as well as our SEN Information Report for more details.

+• Children who are, or may be, lesbian, gay, bi, or gender questioning (LGBTQ+).
 The academy will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.